Hastings line: Electric era (since 1986)

 Class 508 electric multiple units also operated services on the line from the Redhill direction as far as Tunbridge Wells.
 When these units were withdrawn in the mid-2000s, they were replaced by Class 375 Electrostar, Class 465 Networker and Class 466 Networker units.

-Train services on the line are provided by SE Trains, and are mostly operated by Class 375 Electrostar, or occasionally Class 465/466 Networker units.
+Train services on the line are provided by Southeastern, and are mostly operated by Class 375 Electrostar, or occasionally Class 465/466 Networker units.
 The line still sees a freight service to and from British Gypsum's sidings at Mountfield.
 The line retains all its original intermediate station buildings, and is considered a well-preserved example of a Victorian secondary rail route.

 Accidents and incidents

 A number of accidents have occurred on the Hastings line, none of which have involved the death of a passenger.